Guest Party Members | Allies and Other Characters (Empire/Republic of Tal'Dorei) | Villains

 - True Companions: With Zahra who was the first person to teach him what family meant.
 Also with Vox Machina to a lesser extent, particularly with Keyleth and Vax.

-- Turn Undead: You better believe he has this ability, as a Cleric, but even more when those ghosts were really wrecking the second group's shit.
+- Turn Undead: You better believe he has the appeal to repel ghosts, as a Cleric, but even more when those ghosts were really wrecking the second group's shit.

 - Undying Loyalty: He has this to Zahra after a Noodle Incident where she saved his life.
 She is his closest friend and he'll go where she does if asked.